Jason1790213836/hwdesign/docs/scalar_adder/vitis_ip.md

         c = a + b;
         }
 ~~~
-This file is already in the git repo, so you can skip this step if you are using the repo.
+This file is already in the git repo, so you do not need to write it.
+   * Recall, that in the settings, we stated that `add` is the **top** function.
+This function is refering to the function `add` in this file.
+It will define the inputs and outputs that we will see in the processing system.
 * In the SCALAR_ADD_VITIS explorer pane (left sidebar), right click **Sources** and select **Add Source File** and open `scalar_add.cpp`.
 We have now added the file to our project.
 Alternatively, you could have selected **New Source File** and created the file here.
 * Next create a testbench.
 Generally, we place the testbenches in a separate directory, which in our case will be: `scalar_add_vitis/testbench`.
-Tehe must follow the same name as the component with `tb_` as a prefix.
+Th filee must follow the same name as the component with `tb_` as a prefix.
 So, for this case the file will be  `tb_scalar_add.cpp` and located in the `scalar_add_vitis/testbench` directory:
 ~~~c
     #include <iostream>
     void add(int a, int b, int& c);